 Professional Development Brown-Bag: Senior-Level UN Job Opportunities (June 2017)

-Join UN Peace Operations, WIIS & WFPG for a brown-bag lunch and discussion with Kristina Koch, Chief of Recruitment Section for the UN Department of Field Support/Field Personnel Division, on how to apply for a job with UN Peace Operations, what to expect from a role in the field with UN Peace Operations, and the re-opening of the Senior Women's Talent Pipeline.
+UN Peace Operations, WIIS & WFPG held a brown-bag lunch and discussion with Kristina Koch, Chief of Recruitment Section for the UN Department of Field Support/Field Personnel Division, on how to apply for a job with UN Peace Operations, what to expect from a role in the field with UN Peace Operations, and the re-opening of the Senior Women's Talent Pipeline.

 How to Conquer Career Change (May 2017)

 WIIS hosted an interactive workshop on how to successfully navigate career transitions.
 The objective of this workshop was to provide guidance on the best practices for switching career paths or moving into new roles within the same sector.
 Participants gained expert advice and resources to pursue their career transition in a more strategic and effective manner.
 This workshop, led by Andrea Grant Wright of Lee Hechy Harrison and Stephenie Foster of Smash Strategies, served as a wonderful learning opportunity for WIIS members in pursuit of personal and professional development!

 Navigating Your Career: How to Succeed in Academia (April 2017)

 WIIS-DC, WIIS-GWU, and WIIS Global hosted a panel discussion on “Navigating Your Career: How to Succeed in Academia.”
 Participants learned how to navigate both real and perceived career obstacles in the academic field!
 During this engaging panel discussion, participants gained first-hand career advice from experienced and successful women.
 The panel featured 45 minutes of moderated discussion, followed by an audience question and answer session.